 (5) If the judge finds the defendant guilty the judgment must set out plainly and clearly (a) the judge’s finding of what it is that the defendant has failed to do and (b) the judge’s finding that he had the ability to do it.”

 It was found that it had not been proven by the Solicitor-General that the mother was able to comply, and therefore no contempt was found.

 In summary, the penal notice is the first step on the road to committal, a journey abound with complexities.

-*In the Matter of an application by Her Majesty’s Solicitor General for the committal to prison of Jennifer Marie Jones for alleged contempt of court EWHC 2579 (Fam)complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+*In the Matter of an application by Her Majesty’s Solicitor General for the committal to prison of Jennifer Marie Jones for alleged contempt of court EWHC 2579 (Fam)contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
+Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.